calr0x/OT-DockSucker/README.md

   Find "password"
   Change "root" to "password"
   ctrl+s/ctrl+x
 ./scripts/update-arango-password.sh   (I didn't have to do this the first time so I plan on exploring this later.
-This command may change or be removed at any time.)
+This command may change or be removed at any time. setup_arangodb.sh?)

 ---------------------------------------------------------------
 RESTORE DB BACKUP (Using SmoothBrain)